geeksLabTech/email-client/readme.md

 ### Docker Container

-The easyest method to deploy this software is using Docker, Make sure you have <a href='https://docs.docker.com'>installed</a> Docker on your machine.</br>
+The easiest method to deploy this software is using Docker, Make sure you have <a href='https://docs.docker.com'>installed</a> Docker on your machine.</br>
 Then run the following command to build the container